Resident Parking Permits

-  - Registration and renewal is once per year (or shorter term options for temporary/seasonal workers)
+- Renewal is once per year (or shorter term options for temporary/seasonal workers)

-  - Proof of residency will be required at initial registration and annual renewal, using licence plate verification system or copy/photo upload of other documents
+- Proof of residency may be required at initial registration and annual renewal, if vehicle registration does not list your street address.

 - Note: In Alberta, if you are a new resident of Alberta, you are required by law to change your registration to an Alberta registration within 90 days of moving to Alberta.

-  Please note: when registering your vehicle for a Resident Parking Permit, your registration must be up to date with a Banff physical address or a Banff PO Box.
+Please note: for annual Resident Parking Permits, your registration must be up to date with a Banff physical address or a Banff PO Box.
 Update your Alberta vehicle registration, if you have not done so.
 In some cases for temporary, short-term or seasonal workers not required by provincial legislation to update vehicle registration, the Town will work with applicants to obtain other proof of residency.

 How does it work:

 - A printed “pass” is NOT be issued or used for display in vehicles.
 Licence plate recognition cameras will be used by enforcement patrols

 - Banff residents whose vehicle is registered for a Resident Parking Permit can park on street in the “restricted” resident-only parking streets in the downtown (red zone on map)

 - Banff residents whose vehicle is registered for a Resident Parking Permit can park for free up to 3 hours per day in the downtown paid zone (green zone on map).